argosnothing/nixos-config/modules/README.md

 * I still don't really understand these. `flake.overlays.default`
 ### packages
 * Derivations that I need to build as part of my system configuration.
-### bundles
-* Module bundles that act as system presets, or simply extended configuration on top of a window manager so it does not pollute my host module imports.
-  * `modules.nixos.base`
-    * Critically important stuff that each host should at least have (where `modules.nixos.critical` is imported)
-  * `modules.nixos.niri-bundle`
-    * Niri bundle of my current fav niri setup
 ### utility
 * This is mostly just house keeping stuff, and meta related things like helper libraries.
 ### +hostname